Cosmetic chin surgery reshapes the chin relative to the rest of the face. This procedure is often accomplished with facial implants.

-There is a widespread belief that the profile of a person’s chin, particularly in men, is associated with success.
-Naturally, there is some interest in this type of operation to enhance such an appearance, particularly for those who have what may be considered “weak” chins.
-It’s a matter of proportion of the chin to the rest of the face, and there are some basic measurements that can be made to inform this kind of augmentation.
 In a classically proportioned face, three facial zones are generally considered to be equal in length: the hairline to the brow, the brow to just below the nose and just below the nose to the chin.
 There are also proportions within the lower face that need to be considered: from the crease of the lip to the chin as well as the relationship between the chin and the neck.
-These relationships must be adjusted appropriately to provide the desired outcome.
+These relationships must be considered appropriately to provide the desired outcome.

 Hard silicone is the most frequently used implant material.
 There are several profiles to choose from, the basic difference is their range in size, from small ones that fit right at the chin, to wide implants that enhance the whole jawline.
-A chin implant is a straightforward procedure to perform, either through the mouth or through the skin.
-It’s a relatively short operation that will give the desired result.
+A chin implant is a relatively short procedure to perform, either through the mouth or through the skin.